run-llama/create-llama/templates/types/streaming/fastapi/README-template.md

 2. Start the app:

-- Generate index data:
+- Generate embedding for index data:

 ```
 docker run \
   --rm \
   -v $(pwd)/.env:/app/.env \
-  -v ./storage:/app/storage \ # Can remove this option if you us a vector data base
+  -v ./storage:/app/storage \ # Can remove this option if you us a vector database
   <your_backend_image_name> \
   python app/engine/generate.py
 ```